Last Updated on July 31, 2025 by Southern Illionois Editorial Team

 Yes, eco-friendly epoxy options are available, as mentioned by Felipe C, in a study published in Research Gate in 2018 titled “Environmentally-friendly alternatives for epoxy resin composites based on waste valorization”.
 These formulations have low volatile organic compound (VOC) emissions and use sustainable materials, making them safer for indoor air quality and the environment.
 Many manufacturers now offer green alternatives that meet environmental standards while providing durability and performance.

-Can I Apply Epoxy Coatings Myself?
+Can I Apply Epoxy Coatings On Garage Floors Myself Without Hiring A Contractor?